TashaPenwellHockingCollege/Articles/Carmichael/Planting Season.md

 NOTE:  Mention (https://clark.osu.edu/people/pamela-j-bennett)

-## Have a Plan
+## Consider Your Time
+Take into consideration the time you can devote to preparation, planting, caring for and harvesting your crops.
 “It’s best to start small the first year then go from there,” says Bennett, adding that a 10-foot-by-10-foot garden would be a small one for a family of four.
 Begin with a list of your favorite vegetables, but don’t be afraid to experiment as well.
 Source (https://www.ohiomagazine.com/home-garden/article/backyard-garden-guide#:~:text=Here's%20when%20to%20start%2C%20what,producing%20a%20bounty%20of%20food.&text=Ohioans%20enjoy%20a%20reasonably%20long,it%20does%20what%20you%20plant)

 ## Consider Your Space
 Take into consideration the sunlight and shade that a healthy harvest will need for your plants.
 You should also consider how watering the crop will be best performed when the hotter and drier months of July and August arrive.
 Try to ensure an easy access to hose and water source.